-Susan is the Assistant Director of Quality Assurance and Self Care at NHS North West Strategic Health Authority.
+Susan was the Assistant Director of Quality Assurance and Self Care at the former NHS North West Strategic Health Authority.
 She started her career as a Registered Nurse and has an MSc in management Practice from Salford University Institute of Management. and has extensive experience in both the private sector and the NHS.

 With over 30 years experience in nursing and healthcare both within the Independent Sector and the NHS, Susan is passionate about improving the quality of healthcare, population health and reducing health inequalities; supported by extensive knowledge and experience in the field of self care, service experience and quality.